 \subsubsection{Formulation}

-The simplest formulation of the problem of thermal convection of a fluid is called the Rayleigh-B\'enard problem.
-It describes convection of a liquid enclosed between two differentially heated horizontal plates, each held at a fixed temperature.
-The mathematical model is derived under the Boussinesq approximation, which amounts to assuming that the flow is highly subsonic and that density perturbations $\delta \rho$ to a uniform and constant background density $\rho_o$ are negligible everywhere except in the buoyancy term $\delta\rho\,\vg$, where $\vg=-g\vec{e}_z$ stands for the gravity \citep{chandra61}.
+The simplest mathematical formulation of the dynamical problem of thermal fluid convection is the Rayleigh--B\'enard problem describing convection between two differentially heated horizontal plates, each held at a fixed temperature.
+This model is derived under the Boussinesq approximation, which amounts to assuming that the flow is highly subsonic and that density perturbations $\delta \rho$ to a uniform and constant background density $\rho_o$ are negligible everywhere except in the buoyancy term $\delta\rho\,\vg$, where $\vg=-g\vec{e}_z$ stands for the gravity \citep{chandra61}.
 The equilibrium background state is a linear temperature profile with temperature decreasing from the bottom to the top of the layer.
-This case is in many respects different and simpler than the strongly stratified SCZ case, which treatment requires using more general compressible fluid and energy equations than those given below \citep{nordlund82}, but is sufficient to discuss many of the important physical (Section~\ref{theoryconv}) and numerical (Section~\ref{numconv}) issues pertaining to supergranulation.

-Anticipating upcoming discussions on the origin of supergranulation, we extend the simplest hydrodynamic formulation of the Rayleigh-B\'enard problem to the case of an electrically conducting liquid threaded by a mean vertical magnetic field denoted by $\vec{B}_o=B_o\vec{e}_z$ and rotating around a vertical axis, with a rotation rate $\vec{\Omega}=\Omega\,\vec{e}_z$.
-This set-up is shown on Figure~\ref{figure:convec}.
+Anticipating discussions of the effects of rotation and magnetic fields on supergranulation, we consider the case of an electrically conducting fluid threaded by a mean vertical magnetic field denoted by $\vec{B}_o=B_o\vec{e}_z$ and rotating around a vertical axis, with a rotation rate $\vec{\Omega}=\Omega\,\vec{e}_z$.
+This set-up is pictured in Fig.~\ref{figure:convec}.